What is MCB (Miniature Circuit Breaker)? Construction, Operation, Types and Applications

 Introduction to Miniature Circuit Breakers (MCBs)

-An MCB or miniature circuit breaker is an electromagnetic device that embodies complete enclosure in a molded insulating material.
-The main function of an MCB is to switch the circuit, i.e., to open the circuit (which has been connected to it) automatically when the current passing through it (MCB) exceeds the value for which it is set.
-It can be manually switched ON and OFF as similar to normal switch if necessary.
+An MCB or Miniature Circuit Breaker is an electromagnetic device that is enclosed in molded insulating material.
+The main function of an MCB is to automatically open the connected circuit when the current exceeds its set value.
+It can also be manually operated to switched on and off the connected circuit, similar to a standard switch, if necessary.

-MCBs are used to perform many functions such as local control switches, isolating switches against faults and overload protection devices for installations or specific equipments or appliances.
+MCBs serve multiple functions, such as local control switches, isolating switches against faults, and overload protection devices for installations or specific equipment and appliances.

 Construction of MCB

 An MCB is encased in molded insulating material, providing a mechanically strong and insulated housing.

 The switching system consists of a fixed and a moving contact to which incoming and outgoing wires are connected.
 The metal or current-carrying parts are made of electrolytic copper or silver alloy, depending on the rating of the circuit breaker.